DewanshBistaOfficial/DU-Final/README.md

 Finally the algorithm sends the prompt to the ChatGPT API for a response, and will repeat this process several times for each different “core prompt” in the array.

+These core prompts were intentionally crafted in such a way that they were supposed to give a recommendation of whether the price of a stock would change, in the way that a human expert may have

 After all the iterations are done the result are several synthetic features which can then used as input for machine learning models aimed at analyzing and forecasting stock price behavior.

 An example of contextual prefixes shown below: